thiagosantos0/IFFT/docs/tutorial-example-automode.md

-This section of documentaion consists in step-by-step example of the code usage **in mock project**.
+This section of documentaion consists in step-by-step example of the code usage **in mock project** using *automode*.
 The idea here is to give a glimpse of how the tool can be used in a real project.

 Here is the following `mock project` structure: